virteal/l8/README.md

 Actors - local & proxied.
 Mostly done, needs more tests.

-Browser adaptor - this is starting to work.
+Browser adaptor - this works somehow.
 It's about running code on the browser using the exact same API as the one when running on a server, including the full node.js API.
-Some APIs will be emulated locally when possible, the others are submitted to a server via proxies.
+It is mainly a demo application for the actor code and no further development is envisionned at this stage.

+Boxon - done.

+ECMA 6 Generators - using "yield" to break a function in steps is a nice option.
+Study phase.

 Cluster - run actors in multiple processes to get more speed on multi-core CPUs.

 The goal is to have a tool to build code that runs in browsers and servers, distributed using the actor model for inter process communications.

-L8 API
+l8 API
 ======

 ```
   l8
      -- step/task creation. "body" can create additional steps/subtasks
-    .step(     body )   -- queue a step on the path to task's completion
+    .step(     body )   -- queue a step on the path to task completion
     .task(     body )   -- queue a step that waits on a blocking subtask
     .fork(     body )   -- queue a step that starts a forked task, forks "join"
     .repeat(   body )   -- queue a step that repeats a blocking subtask